MarcinDylong/FPL/README.md

 $ cd django-dashboard-dattaable
 ```

-> Set secret key and db password in _secret.json
+> Set secret key and db password in secret.json
-> After it rename file to secret.json
-> If necessary change db connection in core/settings_docker.py
+> If necessary change db connection in core/settings.py

 > Start the app in Docker